 Can’t decide between a leather or fabric sofa?

-Whatever your choice, there are plenty of leather and fabric sofas to choose from in the Barker and Stonehouse collection.
-With something to suit every space and taste, you could soon be sitting pretty…
+Whatever your decision, there are plenty of leather and fabric sofas to choose from in the Barker and Stonehouse collection.
+With something to suit every space and taste, you’re sure to be happy with either choice.